 - Thoroughly clean all solder and flux residues from the rework site.

-- Stencil new solder paste on to the site.
+- Stencil or pneumatically apply new solder paste on to the lands.

 - Prebake and reflow the site using qualified profiles.

 - Complete the qualified reflow profile cooling cycle.

 After removal of flux residue, the solder joint should be protected from moisture and potentially corrosive contaminants by applying a conformal coating to the assembled PCB.
 Allegro highly recommends this step, which has been demonstrated to be extremely effective, both in HAST (High Acceleration Stress Testing) and in fielded applications in harsh environments.